shughr/spacers/README.md

 ###Pilot -
 only for ship and flying vehicles.

+###Rigger -
+The rigger is the laborer of the modern world.

 ###Sage -
 knowledge of the weirdness of space, alien life forms, and things unknown on the record books.
 Use bookkeeper to catalog findings.
 Kind of like lore master.